Art Garfunkel Net Worth

 While Paul Simon was often given much of the credit because he was the principal songwriter for Simon & Garfunkel, Art eventually established himself as a solo artist.
 As a solo performer, Garfunkel released a top ten hit and several other tracks that charted well.
 Throughout the years, Art has received a People's Choice Award and eight Grammys.
 In 1990, he and Paul Simon were inducted into the Rock and Roll Hall of Fame.
 Today, Garfunkel is widely considered to be one of the greatest singers of all time.

-Early Life: Arthur Ira Garfunkel was born on November 5th of 1941 in Forest Hills, Queens, New York City.
+Arthur Ira Garfunkel was born on November 5th of 1941 in Forest Hills, Queens, New York City.
 Raised alongside two brothers in a Romanian Jewish household, some of Art's earliest musical experiences involved singing in his local synagogue.
-Funnily enough, Art's cousin is Lou Perlman – the founder of the Backstreet Boys and NSYNC.
+Funnily enough, Art's cousin is the late Lou Pearlman, the founder of the Backstreet Boys and NSYNC.

 By first grade, Garfunkel was giving himself goosebumps by singing songs like "Unchained Melody" and "You'll Never Walk Alone."
 At a young age, Art used a wire recorder (a gift from his father) to record his singing.
 He then played back the recordings and searched for flaws to improve upon.
 During his bar mitzvah, he took on the traditional role of a cantor, singing for four hours straight as part of the ceremony.

 A lung infection as a teen forced Art to stop singing for an entire summer, so he spent his time practicing his basketball shots.
 He continues to display a love for basketball to this day.
 Garfunkel first ran into Paul Simon during the sixth grade, and the pair performed together in a school production of the play "Alice in Wonderland."
 According to Garfunkel, his singing performance during one talent show inspired Simon to become a singer as well.